How to Conduct a Technical SEO Audit of Your Site

 How do you perform a backlink audit on your site?
 First, you need to consider the criteria below:

-- High traffic: Should be at 3,000 monthly visits or higher.
+- High traffic: It should be at 3,000 monthly visits or higher.

 - High domain rating: 50 or higher (we’ll discuss this in greater detail later).

-- High trust flow: This is a metric developed by Majestic SEO that measures trustworthiness based on the sites’ quality that links back to yours.
-Go for backlinks from sites that have a trust flow of 20 or higher.
+- High trust flow: This metric developed by Majestic SEO measures trustworthiness based on the site’s quality that links back to yours.
+Go for backlinks from sites with a trust flow of 20 or higher.

-- Relevance to your niche: If your site promotes your graphic design services, a backlink from a graphic design studio will be more valuable than a backlink from a site that sells pet food.
+- Relevance to your niche: If your site promotes your graphic design services, a backlink from a graphic design studio will be more valuable than a site selling pet food.

-You can use many tools to do a backlink audit, but by far, my favourite is Ahrefs.
+You can use many tools to do a backlink audit, but my favourite is Ahrefs.

 Its Backlink Checker tool helps you determine the quality of the sites that link back to you.